xwang2713/HPCC-Platform/helm/examples/certmanager/README.md

 The default public issuer uses self signed certificates.
 This makes it very easy to set up but browsers will not recognize the certificates as trustworthy and the browser will warn users that the connection is not safe.

+How to set up a cert-manager ClusterIssuer to use something like LetsEncrypt or Zerossl is outside the scope of this document, but once you have one set up you can use it to generate your public certificates by setting the public issuer values something like this:

+certificates:
+  issuers:
+    public:
+      name: zerossl-issuer
+      kind: ClusterIssuer

+Where "zerossl-issuer" is the name of the externally defined cert-manager ClusterIssuer you wish to use.